grantweiss/habjan-photography/README.md

 # README

 This README would normally document whatever steps are necessary to get the application up and running.
-This is a site for the photography of Chris Habjan
+This is a site for the photography of Chris Habjan.
+All photos and material are subject to his ownership

 Things you may want to cover: